 The sites that are most frequently treated are muscles of the brow used to frown, the muscles around the eyes that cause crow‘s feet, and the muscles of the forehead that cause the horizontal forehead lines.
-Treatment of the upper face can often give dramatic cosmetic results.
+Treatment of the upper face can often give dramatic anti-ageing results.
 Botulinum toxin can also be used on the lower face to reduce the downward turn of the corners of the mouth that typically occur with age, to reduce chin dimpling, and to reduce excessive wrinkling of the neck and chest area with movement.

 Does neuromodulator treatment hurt?